ilshad/combo/README.md

 However, it is possible to write entire applications with Combo.
-For example, [Demo](http://ilshad.com/combo) includes simple Spreadsheet (~120 LOC)  and Presentation tool (~130 LOC).
-Perhaps, sometimes single Combo component is enaugh to build entire application and perphaps, sometimes it is pretty expressive code to describe logic and UI.
+For example, [Demo](http://ilshad.com/combo) includes simple Spreadsheet (~120 LOC)  and Presentation Tool (~130 LOC).
+Perhaps, sometimes even a single Combo component is enough to build an entire application.
+Perphaps, sometimes it is pretty expressive code to describe user interfaces with complex logic and multi-directional relations between widgets.

 Combo provides single entry point, `combo.api/view`, which is just Om component.
 All required things (see below) should be passed into